 - Front End Developer

-This is a full-time programme, comprising three terms of study.
+This is a full-time course, comprising three terms of study.

 MA User Experience Design